 The Library Associates Undergraduate Writing Award honors undergraduate literary achievement in three genres: short fiction, poetry, and creative nonfiction.

 Submissions must be 5,000 words or less, in English, and unpublished.
 There is a limit of two entries per person.
-Entries must be in 12-point Times New Roman font and formatted with 1-inch margins.
+Entries must be in 12-point Times New Roman font, double-spaced, and formatted with one-inch margins.
 Do not include your name, email, or other identifying information in your submission, as entries are judged anonymously; our online form links your name with your entry.
 Simultaneous submissions to other contests are allowed.
 Entrants retain all rights to their work.

 Please fill out a submission form and upload your entry(ies) here.